DELUXEB0MB/DELUXEB0MB/README.md

   remaking someday
 <br>
 <p align="center">
-If you like Castlevania, Dead by Daylight, Mega man x or Minecraft LETS BE #OOMFS !!!!!!!!!!!!!
+If you like Castlevania, Dead by Daylight, Mega man x or Minecraft (including horror mods and Monster school) LETS BE #OOMFS !!!!!!!!!!!!!